eosiosg/eos-challenge-contract/README.md

 	- Explanation
 	 - Mock API node to send a non-state transaction.
 Such as check account balance, allowance in ERC20.
+	 - Dry run action will always be assertion failure.
+Will not cost gas.

 	- Implementation